 What does sold subject to contract actually mean?

-There can be a lot of confusing terms when you are buying and selling property, particularly if you are a first-time buyer.
-Our guide helps explain what one of the most important means and the rights it gives you.
+There can be a lot of confusing jargon when you are buying and selling property, particularly if you are a first-time buyer.
+Our guide explains what one of the most important terms means and the rights it gives you.

 What does 'sold subject to contract' mean?